Top 5 Picks: Essential Commercial Grow Light for High-Volume Production Efficiency and Reliability

 If you’re picking out commercial grow lights for a big operation, you’ve got to weigh a few key factors.
 Spectrum, energy use, heat output, and coverage area all play a role in plant growth and costs.

-Durability and easy setup matter too, since these lights run pretty much nonstop.
+Durability and easy setup matter too, since these lights run essentially nonstop.
 We tested a bunch of commercial grow lights to see which ones actually strike a good balance for large-scale growers.

 Top 5 Picks: Essential Commercial Grow Light for High-volume Production